fraylopez/elixir-kickoff/welcome/docs/tasks/stage_1_1.md

 We have a `Welcomer` module that greets people.
 It has a `hello/1` function that takes a name and returns a greeting message.
 It also has a `helloAt/1` function that takes a name and returns the proper greeting message according to the time of the day.

-### ELIXIR FACTS: mix
+> ### Elixir facts: mix
+>

-`mix` is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
+> `mix` is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
+>

-You can run `mix` tasks from the command line.
+> You can run `mix` tasks from the command line.
 For example, to run the tests, you can run `mix test`.
-To get the dependencies, you can run `mix deps.get`.
+> To get the dependencies, you can run `mix deps.get`.
-To get a list of available tasks, you can run `mix help`.
+> To get a list of available tasks, you can run `mix help`.

 ## Tasks: